 ABOUT THE AUTHOR

-Effie Pasagiannis is a first generation Greek-American lawyer, writer and curator based in New York City.
+Effie Pasagiannis is a Greek-American lawyer and writer based in New York City.
 Her poems have been published in various journals and anthologies such as Snapdragon Journal, The Write Launch, Platform Review, Anti-Heroin Chic, the Raw Art Review, Pen + Brush In Print Issue 1, and Stanford University’s Mantis Press (Poetry & Protest, April 2019).

 Anagnorisis (Greek: “Recognition”), published by Dancing Girl Press in 2020, is Effie’s first collection of poems focusing on universal themes of loss, alienation, struggle and transcendence.
-Currently, she is working on a villanelle chapbook, as well as a collection of short stories with female protagonists at a crossroads.
+The book can be found via the publisher’s website and at Book Culture, an indie bookstore in NYC.
+Effie just completed two poetry chapbooks, Our Perfect Offering (a collection of villanelle poems) forthcoming by Dancing Girl Press in 2023, and The Passage (inspired by the life and paintings of American surrealist Kay Sage) forthcoming by Finishing Line Press in 2023.
+She is also writing a collection of short stories with female protagonists at a crossroads.
 One of these short stories, Sweet Nothings of a Foreign Exchange, was published in Feminine Collective’s September 2018 issue.
-Another short story, Fennec Fox on the Promontory, is being adapted into a feature length film with production slated for Spring 2021 (produced by Nomadis Images and directed by Academy Member Raja Amari).
+Another short story, Fennec Fox on the Promontory, is being adapted into a feature length film by Nomadis Images.